 Step 3: Wipe Off Excess Sealer

-After 10–15 minutes, check your surface and wipe off any extra sealer with a microfiber cloth.
+After 10 minutes, check your surface and wipe off any extra sealer with a dry microfiber cloth.
+The stone will absorb what is needed, leaving the rest to be wiped off seamlessly.
 Removing excess prevents sticky residue or streaks and keeps the granite smooth and polished.
 Working in small sections helps avoid uneven drying and makes sure that every part of the countertop gets a clean, finished look.

 Step 4: Apply a Second Coat (If Needed)